Marymount University at a Glance

 Athletics

 Go Saints!
-Marymount is a NCAA Division III institution sponsoring 22 intercollegiate varsity programs — Men’s and Women’s Basketball, Cross Country, Golf, Lacrosse, Soccer, Swimming, Tennis, Track & Field, Volleyball, and Wrestling, as well as Men’s Baseball and Women’s Softball.
+Marymount is a NCAA Division III institution sponsoring 23 intercollegiate varsity programs — Men’s and Women’s Basketball, Cross Country, Golf, Lacrosse, Soccer, Swimming, Tennis, Track & Field, Volleyball, and Wrestling, as well as Men’s Baseball, Women’s Flag Football, and Women’s Softball.
 Marymount is a member of the Atlantic East Conference (primary) as well as an associate member of the Centennial Conference for Women’s Golf and the Continental Volleyball Conference (CVC) for Men’s Volleyball.
-Club sports (eSports, cheer, and dance), intramural sports, and recreation classes are also available.
+Club sports (eSports, cheer, and dance), intramural sports and recreation classes are also available.

 Clubs and Activities